-What is Long Term Cover and why does John Lewis offer it?
+What is Lifetime Cover and why does John Lewis offer it?

 An ongoing condition is something that is likely to require treatment over a period of time, so conditions such as arthritis, type 1 diabetes or hip problems could be covered (always check your policy details to see what is covered).

 There is no limit to how long treatment can last and we'll pay up to your chosen vet fee limit each year.*

 - Pros: Most comprehensive level of cover available.
 Allows you to claim for ongoing conditions.
 Vet fee limit "resets" each year, so you can continue to claim for the same condition.*